noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 The uncertainty of the gradient was found by using the formula $\delta gradient = \frac{(max slope - min slope)}{2}$.
 By substituting the maximum and minimum lines of best fit $\delta gradient$ was found to be $\delta gradient = \frac{(679.25-577.58)}{2} = \pm 50.84$
 ##### Evaluate limitations.
-A limitation that this experiement suffered from was a poor choice of enviroment.
-The room trhat the frequency of the harmonic was found in was not quiet enough which caused background nosie to severley impact the met
+A limitation that this experiment suffered from was a poor choice of environment.
+The room that the frequency of the harmonic was found in was not quiet enough which caused background nosie to severely impact the meters measurements.
+This forced the experiment to be conducted with a combination of dB meter and human perception, which was less accurate an d
 ##### Discuss impact of limitations
 ## 7. Evaluation: